tobiaslenz1988/OilLevelTempSensor_GC9A01/README.md

 The Services 0x22 (ReadDataByIdentifier): has the following Subfunctions

 - 0x22 0xF1 0xAB                            Read SW-Version                     (Returns the SW Version)
-- 0x22 0xF1 0x87                            Read Debugflag                      (Returns if the Debug is on (true) or not (false))
+- 0x22 0xF1 0x86                            Read Session                        (Returns  the actucal Session is on (true) or not (false))
-- 0x22 0xF1 0x05                            Read Modulename                     (Returns the Name of the Module)
+- 0x22 0xF1 0x97                            Read Systemname                     (Returns the SystemName of the Module)
 - 0x22 0x06 0x00 0x??
 Read DebugOilTemperature            Returns the Value of the OilLevel in Degree Celsius which is used in Debugmode
 - 0x22 0x06 0x01 0x??
 Read DebugOilLevelPercentage        Returns the Value of the OilLevel in percent which is used in Debugmode
 - 0x22 0x06 0x02 0x??
 Read Extra OutputPin                Returns the Status if the extra outputpin is active or not